 And this post is the early sign we all need to get our ducks in a row when it comes to washing our fruits and vegetables.
 Have you seen the price of store-bought veggie wash?
 Way out of my budget!

-Using white vinegar to clean produce is one of the most popular methods, and for good reason.
+Washing vegetables with vinegar is one of the most popular methods, and for good reason.
 It’s so easy!

 Because almost every home has white vinegar, it is an excellent option for all sorts of cleaning purposes.
 (My husband isn’t a fan of the smell, so I make citrus vinegar first, and then clean!)